WatsonDataFlows/samples/README.md

-# samples
+# Watson Data Flows
-Samples of using the IBM Watson Data APIs
+This repo contains samples of using the IBM Watson Data APIs.